Do you struggle to make time to read?

 The Best LGBTQ+ Fantasy Audiobooks

-Here are the top LGBTQ+ Fantasy Audiobooks 🙂
+Here are the top LGBTQ+ Fantasy Audiobooks š

-These are the LGBTQ+ Fantasy audiobooks I REALLY recommend.
+These are the queer Fantasy audiobooks I REALLY recommend.

 1. We set the dark on fire by Tehlor Kay Mejia

-We Set the Dark on Fire is one of the most captivating wlw enemies to lovers romances.
-This Ya dystopian urban fantasy novel features a wlw romance and Latine representation.
+We Set the Dark on Fire is a captivating wlw audiobook.
+This dystopian urban fantasy features a wlw enemies to lovers romance and a Latine representation.

 Outside the wall, the people starve.
 Dani started life outside of the wall.
 And she must use her wits to survive illegally in the capital.
 She must also marry one of the most powerful men in the kingdom.